The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Banks have many regulators, but these are all concerned with the on-balance sheet borrowing and lending businesses that are their “traditional” businesses.
 The banking industry self-regulates derivatives with the enthusiastic support of the Federal Reserve, a private corporation that they, the banks, own.

-This confers enormous power to manipulate quarterly earnings by altering the assumed discount rate used to calculate the net present value of expected future cash flows.
-In tandem with the regulatory edifice built over the past thirty years, this constitutes a formidable engine with which to drive the consolidation of the world banking industry.
+This confers enormous power to manipulate quarterly earnings by altering the assumed discount rate to calculate the net present value of expected future cash flows.
+In tandem with the regulatory tower built over the past thirty years, this constitutes a formidable engine to drive the consolidation of the world banking industry.

 Basel’s Influence: Self-Regulation Empowers Giants, Drives Global Banking Consolidation